Register to III Estonian Zero Waste Conference!

 Liina Kanarbik from Tallinn Strategic Management Centre, Estonia

 The circular economy department in Tallinn Strategic Management Centre is responsible for the waste and circular economy management in the city of Tallinn.
-The guidelines for organizing sustainable events and using only reusable dishes/cutley in the public events held in the city of Tallinn will be introduced.
+The guidelines for organizing sustainable events and using only reusable dishes/cutlery in the public events held in the city of Tallinn will be introduced.

 Triin Siimer from European Capital of Culture Tartu 2024, Estonia